 Summing up how to be street smart

 Being street smart is about taking what happened to you, good or bad, and learning from it.
-Then, once you learn from it, applying it to reduce the likelihood of experiencing something negative again.
+Then, once you learn from it, apply it to reduce the likelihood of experiencing something negative again.

 Street smarts come from a lot of experience.
 Getting a lot of experience is often the result of bad judgment that you learn from.